-Certificate programs are designed to prepare students in general studies or entry into technical fields of employment.
-Most certificate programs can be completed in one year.
+Certificate programs are designed to prepare students in general studies or for entry into technical fields of employment.
+Certificate programs are designed so that they can be completed within one year of full-time enrollment.
 Requirements for completion include a minimum of 45 credits with a minimum GPA of 2.00 in courses numbered 100 to 299.